tav/espians-planfile/ampify-article.md

 Title:

-> Ampify: A Distributed App Platform to Replace The Web
+> Ampify: A Decentralised App Platform to Replace The Web

 Get endorsements from: